The Components of a Web Development Team

 - Content Strategists – Planning site content architecture and copywriting

-- SEO Analysts – Optimizing sites for search visibility
+- SEO Analysts – Optimising sites for search visibility

 - Security Engineers – Conducting penetration tests and remediations